Clinical scientists working in cardiac sciences perform a range of clinical and scientific diagnostic procedures to assess patients' cardiac function

 If you already work for the NHS, you can apply to the STP as an internal candidate.

-On successful completion of the STP you will be issued with a Certificate of Completion for the Scientist Training Programme (CCSTP) by the NSHCS and can apply for registration as a clinical scientist with the Health & Care Professions Council (HCPC).
+Upon completion, you will receive a Certificate of Completion for the Scientist Training Programme (CCSTP) from the National School of Healthcare Science (NSHCS), allowing you to register with the Health & Care Professions Council (HCPC) as a clinical scientist.

 Other routes to HCPC registration as a clinical scientist are offered by the:

-After graduation, you can apply to enter the NHS in a healthcare science practitioner role.
-If you have a 2:1 or above you could apply to the STP.
+After graduating, you're eligible to apply for Professional Standards Authority (PSA) Accredited Voluntary Registration via the AHCS as a healthcare science practitioner.
+If you have a 2:1 or above you could also apply to the STP.

 Skills